 Top 10 things to do in Cape Town

-Cape Town is one of the most stunningly beautiful places that should be on every avid travelers bucket list.
-From its iconic and domineering Table Mountain, to its fantastic beaches and surf, there really is so much on offer in this wonderfully diverse City.
+Cape Town is one of the most stunningly beautiful places that should be on every avid travellers bucket list.
+From its iconic and domineering Table Mountain, to its fantastic beaches and surf, there really is so much on offer in this wonderfully diverse city.

 The experts at Cape Portfolios have listed their top 10 must do and see things in Cape Town.

 Visiting the Cape Peninsula is a must to for anyone visiting the area who has a little more time on their hands, there are many tours you can book on which will take you to the main attractions of this dramatic coastline such as the famous Cape of Good Hope, Cape point and the fantastic Boulders beach home to the African penguin colony where you can get up and close to the wildlife.
 You can also do a self-drive tour if you want to spend a little longer in these areas.

 If you’re a bit of a wine connoisseur and have enough time on your hands, why not head about an hour’s drive from Cape Town where lies the Cape Winelands, which you can either self-drive or take a guided tour.
 Some of the best vineyards in Cape Town are Tokara, Kanonkop, and Delaire Graff Estate.
 Located in the Constantia Valley, only about 20 minutes outside of Cape Town is the oldest wine producing estate in South Africa, Groot Constantia, which is definitely worth a visit.

 Possibly one of the most popular attractions in Cape Town, and one if it’s most celebrated features is the iconic Table Mountain.
 The rocks of the mountain are approximately 600 million years old, and are 6 times older than the Himalayas.
 Whether you choose to climb the mountain, take the cable car, or appreciate it from afar, this is undoubtedly the most popular must do attraction in Cape Town.